beckzayi/boilerplate-node-react-graphql/README.md

 # Boilerplate of Node, React, and GraphQL

 A few steps to set up the boilerplate.
-Please install packages for server and client side as below.
+Please install packages for server and client side as below, and set up the database.

 ## Server